 Ten years of NOAA data analyzed

-Lan led an analysis of data collected by a research team from NOAA’s Earth System Research Laboratory in Boulder, Colorado, and Lawrence Berkeley National Laboratory in Berkeley, California, that studied air samples collected from aircraft flights at 11 sites and 9 tall towers that are part of NOAA’s Global Greenhouse Gas Reference Network.
+Lan led an analysis of data collected by a research team from NOAA’s Earth System Research Laboratories in Boulder, Colorado, and Lawrence Berkeley National Laboratory in Berkeley, California, that studied air samples collected from aircraft flights at 11 sites and 9 tall towers that are part of NOAA’s Global Greenhouse Gas Reference Network.
 Sampling with aircraft and tall towers allows scientists to analyze the different concentrations of gases close to the ground, where emissions occur, as well as higher up in the atmosphere where the influence of recent surface emissions is minimal, to help scientists understand their fate.
 The sampling sites were established in locations where sampling would capture well-mixed air masses and avoid samples dominated by local sources.

 Three of the five sampling sites located downwind of oil and natural gas production areas did show varying increases in methane, ethane and propane.
 This could be caused by a different makeup of the underlying oil and gas resource, or different activity levels driven by the price of oil, natural gas and other hydrocarbons, Lan said.

-Lan’s study is one of the first to explore trends in methane data from sites established by the 2004 North American Carbon Program, a multi-agency research program focused on carbon sources and sinks in North America and its adjacent oceans, said Arlyn Andrews, chief of the NOAA Global Monitoring Division Carbon Cycle Group.
+Lan’s study is one of the first to explore trends in methane data from sites established by the 2004 North American Carbon Program, a multi-agency research program focused on carbon sources and sinks in North America and its adjacent oceans, said Arlyn Andrews, chief of the NOAA Global Monitoring Laboratory Carbon Cycle Group.

 “With 20 sites across the country, we can make enough measurements to evaluate aggregate emissions at large regional scales,” Andrews said.
 “If we had more sampling sites, we would be able to provide more specificity about methane sources in regions dominated by agriculture and oil and gas.
-These study results show the value of GMD’s high quality air sampling network over more than a decade of measurements.”
+These study results show the value of GML’s high quality air sampling network over more than a decade of measurements.”